ImperialBreakCode/laravel-car-system/README.md

    - the pannel is accessable at **/admin** and has all crud operations for every db table.

 ## Database Seeding
-Database seeding is avaliable.
-If docker is used for installation, the database with be seeded automatically.
-Otherwise run the command below:
+Database seeding is available.
+If Docker is used for installation, the database will be seeded automatically.
+Otherwise, run the command below:
 ```bash
 php artisan db:seed
 ```